monsoonmaelstrom/book2/book2.md

 “Fine,” I grumble in agreement.

 “Did you eat yet, Gavin?”
-Alex asks.
+Alex inquires.

 “Not yet, but even if I had, I could always eat again.”